alexalemi/blog.alexalemi.com/kl-is-all-you-need.md

 Modern machine learning is a sea of initialisms: VAE, VIB, VDM, BBB, VB, etc.
-But, the more time I spend working in this field the more I come to appreciate that the core of essentially all modern machine learning methods is a single universal objective: KL Divergence minimization.
+But, the more time I spend working in this field the more I come to appreciate that the core of essentially all modern machine learning methods is a single universal objective:
+<a href="https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence">Kullback-Leibler (KL) divergence</a>
+minimization.
 Even better, there is a very simple *universal recipe* you can follow to rederive most of the named objectives out there.
 Understand KL, understand the recipe, and you'll understand all of these methods and be well on your way to deriving your own.